selcukorkmaz/fastml/README.md

 - workflows prone to preprocessing leakage

-It prioritizes correctness guarantees over maximum flexibility.
+It prioritizes correctness-oriented defaults and workflow clarity over maximum flexibility.

 ## License

 MIT License
 See `LICENSE` for details.